Who we help ::

 Your gift allows us to continue our core activities:

-- Conduct and publish high quality research about U.S. fatal dog maulings, including our annual reports and combined year reports that identify underreported high-risk fatal injury scenarios, primarily involving young children and the elderly.
+- Conduct and publish high quality research about U.S. fatal dog maulings, including our annual and combined year reports that identify underreported high-risk fatal injury scenarios, primarily involving young children and the elderly.

 - Educate the public, parents, law enforcement, journalists, attorneys and policymakers on the results of our research through reports, white papers, written and oral testimony, original videos, extended blog posts and news releases.

 - Make our extensive research and statistical data freely available to the public, researchers, law enforcement, journalists and policymakers by maintaining a comprehensive website of over 2,200 pages and hundreds of PDF files.

 - Track and analyze breed-specific laws by state and federal agencies, including U.S. military divisions and housing authorities; examine the success of breed-specific laws and provide access to the constitutional rulings that uphold them.

 - Advocate on behalf of dog bite and dog mauling victims to advance preventative policies through amicus brief filings and by providing written testimony and high quality research analysis at city, county and state-level legislative hearings.